MrMallIronmaker/stash/README.md

 Stash
 ================

+> I’m pulling the pavement from under my nails <br> I brush past a
+> garden, dependent on whales<br> The sloping companion I cast down the
+> ash<br> Yanked on my tunic and dangled my stash<br> - “Stash”, by
+> Phish

 I work with lots of data.
 Oftentimes I need to tell my program, “Hey, this is a heavy function.
 Save the result, OK?”
 This is the role of caching libraries.
 There are many available on CRAN for R code, but none